 - Phone: (03) 8601 5200 or 1800 136 066

 - Email: email@example.com

 - Write a letter to: Level 30, 570 Bourke St, Melbourne 3000.

-Jessie McPherson Private Hospital is proud to partner with Press Ganey in surveying our patients upon discharge from hospital.
+Jessie McPherson Private Hospital is proud to partner with Insync in association with Press Ganey in surveying our patients upon discharge from hospital.
 Patients may receive a survey within 2 weeks of going home.
 The survey contains de-identified information that we use to monitor and measure patient satisfaction and helps inform us about any areas where we can improve.

 Consumer participation is widely recognised and valued as an aid to improve patient health outcomes as well as the quality of health care delivery.
 At Jessie McPherson Private Hospital, we have set a number of key priority areas to integrate consumer participation into every part of the organisation.
 These objectives support working with consumers at both a strategic and operational level, as well as supporting patient-centred care approaches with patients, families and carers at the individual level.